Germany

 Not a degree holder?
 You're still welcome.

 Germany has dedicated visa routes for trade workers, care workers, seasonal workers, and apprentices — no university degree required.
-Check the full table below for all routes, including the Opportunity Card, Vocational Training Visa, and Seasonal Worker Visa.
+The visa types table below includes the Opportunity Card, Vocational Training (Ausbildung), Seasonal Worker Visa, and other routes — expand each row for steps and official links.
+Further down you’ll find the Skilled Immigration Act (§19c) guide for trade workers and a separate section for self-employment.

 Visa Types at a Glance